 REGIONAL HUBS CONNECTING FOUR CONTINENTS ACROSS THE GLOBE Regionally led, globally supported The Horticulture Innovation Lab has four Regional Hubs spread across three continents, bringing together key stakeholders for horticultural development activities in the focus-regions of East and West Africa, Central America and South Asia.
 The four Regional Hub management teams are based at universities and educational institutions, including International Centre for Evaluation and Development in Nairobi; University of Ghana in Accra; the Panamerican Agricultural School, Zamorano, in Tegucigalpa; and FORWARD Nepal in Kathmandu.
 Regional Hubs conduct research, build networks, and serve as contacts for local organizations and USAID Missions, responsible for in-country management of projects and Principal Investigator (PI) support.
-These projects will focus on:
+A SUSTAINBLE FUTURE Engaging graduate students in development